Missionaries of Charity: Violence against missionaries

+On Good Friday, 25 March 2016, several media outlets reported that Fr.
+Tom Uzhunnalil had been crucified by the Islamic State of Iraq and the Levant.
+However, Bishop Hinder indicated he had strong indications that the priest was alive and still being held by his captors.
+In early September 2017 Fr.
+Uzhunnalil was rescued after 18 months in captivity, and first sent to the Vatican to meet with Pope Francis.

 Becoming a Missionary of Charity

 It takes nine years to become a full-fledged Missionary of Charity.
 An initial short-term "come-and-see" period is available.
 Those considered possible candidates by the Congregation may enter Aspirancy, focused on learning English (which is the community language) for those who are not from English-speaking countries and religious studies.
 It is followed by Postulancy (introduction into the study of Scripture, the Constitutions of the Society, Church history, and theology).
 If found suitable, they enter the Novitiate, the beginning of the religious life.
 Novices wear white cotton habits with a girdle, and white saris without the three blue stripes.
 In the first year (called canonical), they undertake more religious study and learn about life as a Missionary of Charity, the second year is more focused on practical training for the mission life.
 After two years, they take temporary vows for one year, which are renewed annually, for five years in total.
 They also receive a metal crucifix and a sari whose three blue stripes stand for their vows of poverty, chastity, and obedience.
 In the sixth year, they travel to Rome, Kolkata or Washington D.C. for "Tertianship", further religious study, at the end of which they make their final profession.